-This course is designed for scholars who are interested in taking their exploration and development of their acting technique to the next level.
-Through the study of Theatre History, Scene Study, Character Development, Stanislavski Technique, and Performance/Critique, the Acting 1 scholar will achieve the knowledge of the theater world, be able to assess their own performance and that of their peers, and find their voice.
+This course is designed for scholars who are interested in taking exploration and development of their acting technique to the next level.
+Through the study of theatre history, scene study, character development, Stanislavski technique, and performance/critique, scholars will achieve knowledge of the theater world, be able to assess their own performance and that of their peers, and find their voice.